Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Feb 19, 2019

 I have a lot of clients who retain me before any case is filed against them.
 Sometimes a case is under investigation.
-Other times, they've been arrested, posted a bail and they're waiting for their first court date which is called the arraignment in a criminal case.
-In some cases, not all, there is a chance to try to get the case dismissed or get what they call a non-filing before the court date, or even at the court date, thus it's important to understand the pre-filing issues.
+Other times, they've been arrested, posted bail, and they're waiting for their first court date, which is called the arraignment in a criminal case.
+In some cases, not all, there is a chance to try to get the case dismissed or get what they call a non-filing before the court date or even at the court date.
+Thus it's important to understand the pre-filing issues.

 Los Angeles County is broken up into a bunch of different jurisdictions and each jurisdiction has its own District Attorney's office with its own head D.A. and own Assistant Deputies.
 It's the same thing with the City Attorney's Office.

-The prosecutors know that; they realize that and they're going to match that up against whatever they have.
-In addition to that, we will include character letters from friends, family, a job, a school or a church — any type of a religious organization — that shows that the person is a good upstanding community member who is not likely to repeat whatever behavior got them into trouble in the first place.
+The prosecutors know that; they realize that, and they're going to match that up against whatever they have.
+In addition to that, we will include character letters from friends, family, a job, a school, or a church — any type of religious organization — that shows that the person is a good, upstanding community member who is not likely to repeat whatever behavior got them into trouble in the first place.

 Avoiding Filing of Formal Criminal Charges

-Really what we're trying to do is to avoid a filing.
-We talk about pre-filing intervention which makes sense to the average person and a lot of times people are saying, please get the case dismissed against me.
+Really, what we're trying to do is to avoid a filing.
+We talk about pre-filing intervention, which makes sense to the average person, and a lot of times, people are saying, please get the case dismissed against me.
 I got arrested.
 I've got a court date pending.
-The reality is what we're trying to do in this pre-filing situation in Los Angeles is, we're trying to avoid a filing all together.
+The reality is that what we're trying to do in this pre-filing situation in Los Angeles is to avoid filing altogether.
 So, we're really not looking to dismiss charges.
 We don't want the charges to be filed.

-What happens is, in both of the prosecuting agencies — whether it be City Attorney in Los Angeles or District Attorney in Los Angeles — that case is going to be sent to a filing deputy by the police.
-Once the filing deputy gets it, they're going to review the case, decide whether to file it and what to file.
+What happens is in both of the prosecuting agencies — whether it be the City Attorney in Los Angeles or the District Attorney in Los Angeles — that case is going to be sent to a filing deputy by the police.
+Once the filing deputy gets it, they're going to review the case and decide whether to file and what to file.

 City Attorney & District Attorneys Hearings

-So, if they send it to a City Attorney Hearing in the City Attorney's office, then most of the time they're not going to file that case.
+So, if they send it to a City Attorney Hearing in the City Attorney's office, then most of the time, they're going to wait to file that case.
 I'll appear with the client.
 We'll talk to them.
 We'll give our side of the story.
 We'll be professional and police.
-A lot of times we can avoid that filing, and I've even seen them take the extra step of coordinating with law enforcement so we can seal that arrest record.
+A lot of times, we can avoid that filing, and I've even seen them take the extra step of coordinating with law enforcement so we can seal that arrest record.

 So, there's pre-filing dismissal or pre-filing effort to try and avoid any criminal charges being filed whatsoever is very important.
 It does not apply in every case, so don't let other attorneys fool you out there.
-You need to talk to somebody like me who has been doing this twenty-five years.
-I will give you the straight/honest truth whether you have any chance pre-filing to avoid a case being filed against you.
+It would be best if you talked to somebody like me who has been doing this for twenty-five years.
+I will give you the straight/truth whether you have any chance pre-filing to avoid a case being filed against you.

-Sometimes they have the evidence on you.
-They're going to file a case against you and it's just a matter of mitigating things; other times, it's a close call — it's a gray area — and we really have a good chance to get that pre-filing information in and attempt to get that non-filing or City Attorney Hearing so you can avoid having a blemish on your record and facing the criminal process in Los Angeles.
+Sometimes, they have the evidence on you.
+They're going to file a case against you, and it's just a matter of mitigating things; other times, it's a close call — it's a gray area — and we really have a good chance to get that pre-filing information in an attempt to get that non-filing or City Attorney Hearing so you can avoid having a blemish on your record and facing the criminal process in Los Angeles.

 About the Author